senpay/senpay.github.io/cv.md

   -  I provide workshops at the conferences and on requests where I show how my ideas and know-how can be used on practice

 ## About me
 All of the above are areas of my professional interest and expertise.
 I started my professional path as Test Engineer, was testing and developing test tools for more than 5 years and finally was promoted to a leadership position.
-After joining a Toptal, one of the best companies I have ever had a chance to work with, I was given a unique opportunity to start my Software Craftsperson journey and work with the best of the best engineers worldwide.
+After joining a Toptal I was given a unique opportunity to start my Software Craftsperson journey and work with the best of the best engineers worldwide on the state of the art Data Analytics solution.

 At the moment I am on yet another exciting journey exploring DevOps philosophy and toolchain at Xilinx, UK.

 ## Tools and technologies I have used

 On numerous occasions throughout my career I had to change the tools I use.
-I am more than surprised when someone requires knowledge of a particular tool from an engineer with more than 5 years of experience.
+(I am more than surprised when someone requires knowledge of a particular tool from an engineer with more than 5 years of experience.)

-The best tool that I have ever had to use is the thing that sits on my shoulders.
-However, I have also worked with PHP, VB.Net, SQL, Java, C#, Python, Groovy, JavaScript
+I have worked with PHP, VB.Net, SQL, Java, C#, Python, Groovy, JavaScript and I am happy to add new things to this list.

 Projects that I worked with were anything from Web-based to Desktop applications; from E-Commerce to AI and Data Analysis.